 Criminal law is the body of law that relates to crime and civil law deals with disputes between organizations and individuals.

-In the judiciary system each position within the federal, state and local government have different types of requirements.
+In the judiciary system each position within the federal, state and local government has different types of requirements.

 The 94 U.S. district courts oversee civil and criminal cases within certain geographic or subject areas.